 *Corresponding author.
 Email: richard.schuster@glel.carleton.ca

 Abstract: Despite being key instruments for conservation, protected areas are vulnerable to risks associated with weak governance, land-use intensification, and climate change.
-Using a spatial optimization routine to maximize protection of all known terrestrial vertebrate species, we found that plans for expanding the global protected area system that explicitly account for such risks require small (1.6%) increases in the amount of land protected relative to ignoring risk.
+Using a spatial optimization routine to maximize protection of all known terrestrial vertebrate species, we found that plans for expanding the global protected area system that explicitly account for such risks require small (1.6%) increases in the amount of land protected relative to plans that do not consider risk.
 Among the three risk categories, governance drove the greatest variation in the location of land prioritized for protection.
 Conserving wide-ranging species required countries with relatively strong governance to protect more land when bordering nations with comparatively weak governance.
 Our results underscore the need for cross-jurisdictional coordination and demonstrate how risk can be efficiently incorporated into global planning efforts.

 One-Sentence Summary: